ankur-anand/unijord/README.md

 That changes the shape of the system.

-- Kafka moves events through a cluster.
-Unijord keeps execution history close to the source and stores it openly for replay.
+- Kafka moves events through a broker cluster.
+Unijord lets writers create owned timelines close to the source and store them as object-storage files.
 - Kafka history is usually mediated by brokers, tiered storage, or sink pipelines.
 Unijord makes object storage the primary history store.
 - Kafka parallelism is tied to topic partitions.
 Unijord replay can fan out over